 We don’t know what it’s like at your office, but here at INK we’re crazy about dogs (It’s why we have a whole Slack channel dedicated to #puppies of all ages!).
 So it’s no surprise that we’re beyond excited for Wes Anderson’s new animated movie about well…dogs.
-(It’s about more than that, but c’mon, we know why we we’re interested).
+(It’s about more than that, but c’mon, we know why we’re interested).

 This 2018 Sundance Festival Favorite Award-winning documentary film follows nine high school students from around the world as they set out to win the international science fair.
 No baking soda volcanos here, folks.

 We frequently work with influencers on behalf of our clients and have to admit that sometimes we get jealous of their seemingly luxe lifestyles.
-This film follows three influencers on their quest for social media fame, giving us a peak at what goes on behind those perfectly-curated Instagram feeds.
+This film follows three influencers on their quest for social media fame, giving us a peek at what goes on behind those perfectly-curated Instagram feeds.